Theo Kelchtermans

-Theo Kelchtermans (born 27 June 1943 in Peer, Belgium) is a Belgian politician.
+Theo Kelchtermans (27 June 1943 – 17 December 2025) was a Belgian politician.

-Biography
+Life and career

+Early life and local career
-Kelchtermans was born on 27 June 1943 in Peer, Belgium.

-Kelchtermans graduated with a degree in applied psychology at the Catholic University of Leuven.
+Kelchtermans was born in Peer, Belgium on 27 June 1943.
+He graduated with a degree in applied psychology at the Catholic University of Leuven.

-He worked as a consultant at the CLB center of Neerpelt.
+Kelchtermans worked as a consultant at the CLB center of Neerpelt.
 He was from 1975 to 1985 member of the Regional Economic Council for Flanders (GERV).
 From 1974 to 1981, he served as county councilor in Limburg.

-Kelchtermans serve from 1980 to 2013 mayor of Peer, where he served on the town council from 1977 to 1980.

-In 2013, he left the position as mayor of Peer, after which he was succeeded by Steven Matheï.
+He served from 1980 to 2013 as Mayor of Peer, where he sat on the town council from 1977 to 1980.
+In 2013, he left the position as Mayor, after which he was succeeded by Steven Matheï.

 Parliamentary career

-He had a long parliamentary career.
+Kelchtermans had a long parliamentary career.
 From 1981 to 1991, he served as a member of the Chamber of Representatives.
-Then, he serves as a member of the Senate from 1991 to 1995 and 1999 and 2003.
+Then, he served as a member of the Senate from 1991 to 1995 and 1999 and 2003.
 After his second term as senator, he served again as a Representative.
 In the time from December 1981 to May 1995, he served a dual mandate that allowed him to also sit on the Flemish Council.
 The Flemish Council from 21 October 1980, the successor to the Cultural Council for the Dutch Cultural Community, which was installed on 7 December 1971, and was the forerunner of the current Flemish Parliament.
 At the first direct elections to the Flemish Parliament on 21 May 1995, he was elected in the constituency Hasselt Tongeren-Maaseik.
 He stayed for one month the Flemish Parliament until he again took the oath as Flemish minister on 20 June 1995.

 Between 1985 and 1999, he also held various ministerial posts in the Flemish Executive (1985–1995) and the Government of Flanders (1995–1999).
 From 1985 to 1988, he was regional minister of Education in the Government under Prime Minister Gaston Geens.
 In 1988, he was community Minister for Employment, Education and the Civil Service in the third term government of Gaston Geens.
 From 1988 to 1992, he was regional minister for Public Works, Transport and Planning in the fourth term government under Geens.
 From 1992 to 1995, he was regional minister of Public Works, Planning and Home Affairs in the second term of Luc Van den Brande.
 From 1995 to 1999, he was Flemish Minister for Environment and Employment.

+Death

+Kelchtermans died on 17 December 2025, at the age of 82.